Back to Normal

 Read this tip »

-(Thanks to Gerry Barnby, Michael Avidan (MVP), Patrick Sedgwick, Mitchell Lazarus, Paul Fallon, and Timothy McGowan for contributing to this tip.)
+(Thanks to Michael Avidan (MVP) and Fred van der Meulen for contributing to this tip.)

 Word is a great word processor